Lighting Poles Trading License in Dubai: Cost and Requirements

 Licensing Requirements and Setup Steps

-The process for obtaining a lighting poles trading licence at Dubai South Business Hub Free Zone is structured and relatively straightforward.
+The process for obtaining a lighting poles trading license at Dubai South Business Hub Free Zone is structured and relatively straightforward.
 The core documents required include:

 Passport copies of all shareholders and directors